Canadian in Sri Lanka tells of shock at bomb attacks which kill more than 200

-Canadian residents in Sri Lankan are shocked at a series of Easter Sunday bomb attacks that have killed more than 200 people.
+Canadian residents in Sri Lanka are shocked at a series of Easter Sunday bomb attacks that have killed more than 200 people.

 Anne Lankin, a Canadian travelling in Colombo, arrived in the country the day before the attacks.